Thanks for checking out your first contra dance! Here are a few tips to help you have more fun.

 Contra dancing can be aerobic!
 Most dancers like to wear short-sleeved shirts and skirts, pants or shorts, depending on the season.
 Don’t forget to dress in layers – what may be comfortable at the start of the evening might be too hot by the second or third dance.
 Some folks, who find that dancing really makes them sweat, bring a spare shirt to change into at the break.
 Generally, contra dancers are an informal bunch and dress to reflect that.

 Please wear comfortable shoes.
 The most important feature is a smooth sole that will slide across a wooden floor.
-Contra dancers have used jazz shoes, leather dress shoes, bare feet, duct-taped bare feet, character shoes, dance sneakers and regular sneakers with or without suede glued to the sole.
+Contra dancers have used jazz shoes, leather dress shoes, character shoes, dance sneakers and regular sneakers with or without suede glued to the sole.
+Our halls are also used for a variety of social events and there can be occasional glass breakage.
+We don’t want anyone injured.
+And our venue does not permit dancing in bare feet or sock feet in the dance halls.

 “Hi, would you like to dance?”